willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My device vibrated 3 times and then shutdown

-Your batteries are running low and hitting cut-off threshold.
+Your batteries are running low and hitting the cut-off threshold.
 Replace with fresh batteries.

 ### My Samsung Motion Controller’s touchpad is off center or has a dead spot